Bank of England Museum

 There is also a large collection of banknote forgeries, some clever and some less than convincing.
 Unlike today, early forgeries did not have to be very good to work.
 Early notes were very simple in design, and most people were unused to paper banknotes in any case, making forgeries easy to pass off as legal tender.

 One unusual item is a one million pound note from the early 19th century.
-Though the highest denomination publicly issued by the Bank of England was 1,000 pounds, million pound notes were sometimes used for internal accounting purposes.
-The note was payable to the Chief Cashier, Andrew Newland, as were all bank notes at that time.
+Though the highest denomination publicly issued by the Bank of England was £1,000, million-pound notes were sometimes used for internal accounting purposes.
+The note was payable to the Chief Cashier, Andrew Newland, as were all banknotes at that time.

 One of Handel's investments was stock in the notorious South Sea Company.
 Luckily for Handel, he bought when the Company's stock was low and sold his investment before the 'south sea Bubble' burst in 1720.